FenixAlliance/ABS.Docs/English/Fundamentals/Web-Apps/Layout-Pages.md

 Common HTML structures such as scripts and stylesheets are also frequently used by many pages within an app.
 All of these shared elements may be defined in a layout file, which can then be referenced by any view used within the app.
 Layouts reduce duplicate code in views.

-By convention, the default layout for an ASP.NET Core app is named _MainLayout.
-The layout files for new ASP.NET Core projects created with the templates are:
+By convention, the default layout for an Alliance Business Suite app is named MainLayout.

 The layout defines a top-level template for views in the app.
 Apps don't require a layout.
 Apps can define more than one layout, with different views specifying different layouts.